First measurement of $b$-jet mass with and without grooming: Detector corrections

 \section{Detector corrections}

 Effects originating from the imperfect response of the \lhcb detector are corrected by applying a suite of detector corrections.
 In simulation, jets containing a \Bpm hadron are geometrically matched in $y$ and $\varphi$ before and after the \lhcb detector simulation to estimate such effects.
 The \mjet/\pTjet distribution, binned differentially in \pTHF and \pTjet, is first corrected for its imperfect purity by removing contributions which originate from fake \bquark jets (those that do not map to a true \bquark jet) or \bquark jets from outside the reported kinematic region.
-The signal purity rises steeply from around 40--50\% for $\pTHF <3\gev$ to more than 95\% for $\pTHF > 8\gev$.
+The signal purity rises steeply from around 40--50\% (with WTA tagging) or 55--65\% (without the WTA requirement) for $\pTHF <3\gev$ to more than 95\% for $\pTHF > 6\gev$.

 Bin migration effects, which originate from tracking inefficiency, material interactions, and finite momentum and energy resolution in the \lhcb detector, are then corrected using a 6D response matrix (RM) that describes the mapping of \pTHF, \pTjet, and \mjet/\pTjet before and after detector effects.
-A 3D unfolding is performed using the iterative Bayesian unfolding algorithm~\cite{d1995multidimensional}, as implemented in \textsc{RooUnfold}~\cite{adye2011_RooUnfold, *RooUnfold}, with three iterations.
+A 3D unfolding is performed using the iterative Bayesian unfolding algorithm~\cite{d1995multidimensional}, as implemented in \textsc{RooUnfold}~\cite{adye2011_RooUnfold, *RooUnfold}.
+Three iterations are used for all observable configurations, which provides good convergence.
 Unfolding begins with a prior distribution from simulation before iteratively updating the distribution using Bayes' theorem with the calculated RM and measured data.
 The bin migration is dominated by a strong diagonal mapping in the RM coupled with a slight smearing along the \pTjet and \mjet/\pTjet axes, with negligible smearing in \pTHF.

 The \mjet/\pTjet distribution is then corrected for jets which are not reconstructed or selected in data due to kinematic or topological selections, or detector inefficiencies.
 The total \bquark-jet reconstruction efficiency is calculated using simulation and adjusted with data-driven methods.
 Specifically, the efficiency of reconstructing the \Bpm decay products is calculated using the tag-and-probe method on $\jpsi\to\mup\mun$ decays~\cite{LHCB-DP-2013-002}.
 The efficiency of correctly identifying these particles is calculated using standard calibration samples~\cite{LHCb-PUB-2016-021}.
 The trigger efficiency is calculated using \jpsi\to\mup\mun decays selected by several hardware triggers~\cite{LHCb-PUB-2014-039}.
 The total efficiency rises from $5\%$ for $\pTHF < 4\gev$ to around 20\% for $\pTHF > 20\gev$.